-I invite you to attend the 16th Annual Canadian Society of Echocardiography Weekend on April 10-12, 2014 at the Toronto Marriott Downtown Eaton Centre Hotel.
+I invite you to attend the 18th Annual Canadian Society of Weekend from 7 to 9 April, 2016 at the Toronto Marriott Downtown Eaton Centre Hotel.
 We have developed an exciting educational program for you.

-The faculty is looking forward to seeing you again this year at the 16th Annual Canadian Society of Echocardiography Weekend!
+The faculty is looking forward to seeing you again this year at the 18th Annual Canadian Society of Echocardiography Weekend.

 At the end of this program, participants will be able to: